Annotated HHMI Gilliam Career Statement

 I opened with a difficult moment from my teenage years because it's the most honest answer to why I care about mentorship and DEI in science.
 I'm not committed to these things because they're fashionable or because I think I should be.
 I'm committed to them because I know what it feels like to be told you don't belong, by someone whose job was supposed to be caring for you.

-The reason this opening works, if it works, is that it's specific.
-I give the reader the exact words the guardian said.
-I name what I felt.
-And I pivot immediately to what I'm going to do with that experience.
-The pivot is critical.
-An opening anecdote without a pivot is just a story.
-An opening anecdote that transitions directly into the commitments that have shaped your career is an argument.
+What makes this opening work, to the extent it works, is the specificity.
+I quote the guardian's exact words, name what I felt, and pivot directly into what I plan to do about it.
+The pivot is everything.
+An anecdote without a pivot is just a story.
+An anecdote that becomes the foundation for the commitments shaping your career is an argument.

-A question I get a lot: should you share something this personal in a fellowship application?
-My honest answer is that it depends on whether the experience is genuinely central to who you are as a scientist and a mentor.
-For me, it was.
-If you have a formative experience that actually drives your commitment to the fellowship's mission, share it.
-If you're reaching for trauma because you think reviewers want to see it, don't.
+People ask me a lot whether they should share something this personal in a fellowship application.
+My honest answer is that it depends on whether the experience genuinely shaped you as a scientist and a mentor.
+For me, it did.
+If you're reaching for trauma because you think reviewers want to see it, please don't.

 The Long-Term Vision